dockstore/dockstore-ui/app/docs/getting-started.md

 You can also call `dockstore --version` which should report the same version as the DockstoreApi shown below in the footer.

-In addition to the tools mentioned above you will probably want a editor capable of syntax highlighting Dockerfiles such as [Atom](https://atom.io/).
+In addition to the tools mentioned above you will probably want an editor capable of syntax highlighting Dockerfiles such as [Atom](https://atom.io/).

 ## Next Steps